 Time Travel on our Train!

 Join us at Essex Steam Train & Riverboat as we host living history this summer!
-The platform at Essex Station will serve as both departure point and historical stage every weekend throughout June, where the country’s most renowned character actors will personify some of history’s most iconic & legendary figures, including the Gillettes, Abraham Lincoln, Babe Ruth, & Mark Twain.
-These special guests will mingle with passengers and family, titillating them with tales from their lives and answering any questions you dare to ask!
+The platform at Essex Station will serve as both departure point and historical stage every weekend throughout June, when the country’s most renowned character actors will personify some of history’s most iconic & legendary figures.
+Special guests like Abraham Lincoln, Babe Ruth, William Gillette & Mark Twain will mingle with passengers and family, titillating them with tales from their lives and answering any questions you dare to ask!

-Passengers on the 11:00am, 12:30pm, & 2:00pm Steam Train rides will have the opportunity to chat with, and learn from, these historical figures that have been woven into the cloth of Connecticut & American history.
-Parents and children alike will love being escorted to their train or boat, mingling with living history, and asking questions you’ve always wanted to ask!
-Just purchase tickets for any of those three train departures and experience these special guests at no additional charge!
+Passengers on the 11:00 a.m., 12:30 p.m., & 2:00 p.m.
+Steam Train rides will have the opportunity to chat with – and learn from – these historical figures that are woven into the cloth of Connecticut & American history.
+Parents and children alike will love being escorted to their train or boat by living history and asking questions you’ve always wanted to ask!
+Just purchase tickets for any of the three train departures and experience these special guests at no additional charge!

 Bump into history at any turn and take learning to a whole new level during our Passengers From the Past Weekends in June!

 The special passengers are personified by some of the most renowned historic figure actors in the country.
-Visitors will get to spend quality time on the steam train and at Essex Station with some of the most interesting people in history.
+Visitors will get to spend quality time on the Steam Train and at the platform at Essex Station with some of the most interesting people in history.

 Abraham Lincoln, the 16th President of the United States, was an avid supporter of railroads and their importance to the U.S. economy and unification of the country.
-His actions led to the Pacific Railroad Bill being passed in Congress, to pave the way for the Transcontinental Railroad.
+His actions led to the passing of the Pacific Railroad Bill in Congress, paving the way for the Transcontinental Railroad.
 He is remembered as a Civil War President, frontiersman and storyteller.
 His values – honesty, love of family, thirst for education, sense of justice and perseverance – shine through in a dynamic portrayal.
-“Honest Abe” will tell his stories from railsplitter to President, sharing authentic historical quotations throughout the day.
+“Honest Abe” will tell his stories from railsplitter to President, using authentic historical quotations throughout the day.